Get Your Family Dispute Case Packet — Private, Fast, Affordable

 - Agreement to Arbitrate: Parties voluntarily sign arbitration clauses, often included in separation or settlement agreements.

 - Selection of Arbitrator: Both parties agree on a neutral arbitrator with expertise in family law.
-Local mediators familiar with community dynamics are often preferable.
+Local mediators familiar at a local employer are often preferable.

 - Pre-Arbitration Conference: The arbitrator may hold preliminary meetings to define issues, set schedules, and establish procedures.